25 Essential IELTS Line Graph Vocabulary for Band 7+

 • The number of users in the UK was significantly lower than in Germany.

-Time references help structure your answer and show when events occurred.
+Time references structure your answer and show when events occurred.

 Common time phrases: